wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 3: Get the population data

-Follow this procedure to connect to the World Bank API and retrieve population data:
+Follow this procedure to connect to the World Bank API and retrieve the population data:

 1. Click the last **+** icon in the low-code diagram.
 2. Click **API Calls** and then select **World Bank API**.
 3. In the **World Bank API Connection** window, enter `worldBankClient` as the **Endpoint Name** and click **Continue to Invoke API**.
-4. In the **Operation** drop-down list, select **Get Country Population** and enter details as follows in the other fields:
+4. In the **Operation** drop-down list, select **Get Country Population** and enter these details:

     | **Field**                  | **Value**            |
     |----------------------------|----------------------|